littensy/reflex/docs/docs/reference/reflex/create-selector.md

 </TabItem>
 </Tabs>

-:::tip pros
+:::tip why?

 -   **Results are cached per selector.** Two selectors created to select different user IDs will only trigger a state update if their respective users change.
-This is unlike [sharing parameters in state](#store-parameters-in-state), where one selector tracks changing parameters.
+This is different from [dependency currying](#dependency-currying), which has one level of caching and will re-compute if you use it with conflicting arguments.

 -   **Selectors can have state.** You can assign logic to individual selectors, which can be used to store a history of state or other data.

 :::

-:::danger cons
+:::danger why not?

--   **Memoizing the result is up to you.** Be careful when using factories in Roact function components, as **creating new selectors every re-render will reset the cache.** Reflex offers memoization of factories with the [`useSelectorCreator`](../roact-reflex/use-selector-creator) Hook.
+-   **You should memoize the selector in Roact.** Be careful when using factories in Roact function components, as calling the factory without memoizing it will **create a new selector** every re-render, effectively forgetting the cache and causing excess re-renders.
+Reflex offers memoization for factories with the [`useSelectorCreator`](../roact-reflex/use-selector-creator) Hook.

--   **Avoid duplicate selectors.** While selectors having their own caches is useful, it can become suboptimal if you create lots of selectors with the same arguments.
-This can lead to unnecessary re-computations, as duplicate selectors don't know that the other has already been called with the same arguments.
+-   **Duplicate selectors can be wasteful.** While selectors having their own caches is useful, creating lots of selectors with the same arguments is a bit wasteful.
+This leads to a few unnecessary re-computations, but it's usually not a problem unless it's expensive to compute or you have a lot of subscriptions.

 :::

-#### Store parameters in state

-If you need to pass parameters that change often to a selector, it's best to store them in state and use them as dependencies.
-This is useful for selectors that are used in many places with shared parameters, or selectors only used in one place, like a search query or a sort order.

-**It's best to use state when selector parameters update frequently,** like in response to user input.
-Storing parameters in state can be better than using [selector factories](#selector-factories) here because, to update the parameters, you need to create a new selector with a new cache, which is not always necessary.
-You can instead store the query in state and use it as a dependency:
+---

+#### Dependency currying

+If your parameters can change often, and parameters do not conflict in your app, you can use _dependency currying_.
+The selector will have a single cache, and will re-compute if any of the parameters change.

+**This is especially effective for applying user input,** like:

+-   Filtering a list of items by a user's search query
+-   Applying a sort direction to a list
+-   Selecting a specific page of a paginated list

 <Tabs>
 <TabItem value="TypeScript" default>